lynnfaraday/aresmush.com/tutorials/code/concepts.md

 | ---- |
 |+ |actor |set |Faraday=Helen Mirren |

+{% tip %}
-{% include tip.html content="Ares ignores the prefix except for a few rare circumstances.
-So +who, who, @who and /who all end up being handled as simply 'who'." %}
+Ares ignores the prefix except for a few rare circumstances.
+So +who, who, @who and /who all end up being handled as simply 'who'.
+{% endtip %}

 Commands are routed through a central **Dispatcher**, which will go through the plugins trying to find one that wants the command.
 The dispatcher uses the [EventMachine](https://github.com/eventmachine/eventmachine) reactor library, which ensures that commands are handled one by one in an orderly queue.